pierosavi/pierosavi-imageit-panel/README.md

 ![ImageIt](https://raw.githubusercontent.com/pierosavi/pierosavi-imageit-panel/master/src/img/imageit_example.png?raw=true)

-### ImageIt
+### Setup

+1. Install the last stable version with `grafana-cli plugins install pierosavi-imageit-panel` or build it from source with `grunt`
-1. Enter a URL for your background image.
+2. Enter a URL for your background image.
-2. Set up some metrics (Influx and "fake data source" tested).
-3. Then add sensor displays ontop of the picture and tie them to the metrics.
+3. Set up a metric and give it an unique alias.
+4. Add a Sensor and give it the same name as the alias.

-### Fork Features
+### Features

-* Sensors stay still, even when resizing the panel
+* Sensors stay in the same position, even when resizing the panel
 * Draggable sensors
 * Resizing sensors when resizing the panel
 * Plugin compatibility with Grafana 5/6